AVSystem/Anjay/README.md

 ### Commercial support

 Anjay LwM2M library comes with the option of [full commercial support, provided by AVSystem](https://www.avsystem.com/products/anjay/).

-The commercial version supports the latest LwM2M 1.1 release.
+The commercial version supports the latest LwM2M 1.1 release, including Composite operations, Send method, SenML JSON and CBOR data formats, TCP, SMS and NIDD bindings.

 If you're interested in LwM2M Server, be sure to check out the [Coiote IoT Device Management](https://www.avsystem.com/products/coiote-iot-dm/) platform by AVSystem, which also focuses on LwM2M along with its latest 1.1 specification.

 ## Contributing